PaulGriz/MIT-Capstone-CyberBites/README.md

 ![LandingPage](./public/readme/LandingPage.png)

 This is a final project submission for the MIT Full Stack Development with MERN Course.
-This web application is a fully functional Food Ordering Platform where users have the ability to register an account, add dishes to their cart, and seamlessly checkout with credit card or Apply pay via a Stripe intergration.
+This web application is a fully functional Food Ordering Platform where users have the ability to register an account, add dishes to their cart, and seamlessly checkout with credit card or Apply pay via a Stripe integration.

 ## Functionality